 Hydro One, like all utilities, incurs costs to install and maintain the assets that are needed to provide service to all their customers.
 Once the revenue required to cover those costs is determined, the next step is to divide or allocate the costs among all of their different classes of customers based on what it costs to serve each class (this is referred to as "cost causality").

 A key factor in determining cost causality is density.
 It costs less for Hydro One to provide service to their customers who live in more populated areas than it does for those who live in rural or remote areas that require more infrastructure per customer, like poles, wires and transformers, to serve them.
 For example, if there are 10 customers attached to a series of lines, poles and related transformers, rather than three customers, the costs are shared by more customers and therefore each customer pays less

 Status of the Proceeding

-In Procedural Order No. 3 issued September 17, 2019, the OEB has determined that it will consider Hydro One’s proposal to maintain the seasonal rate class as a request to reconsider the 2015 OEB decision to eliminate seasonal rates.
+In Procedural Order No. 3, issued September 17, 2019, the OEB determined that it would consider Hydro One’s proposal to maintain the seasonal rate class as a request to reconsider the 2015 OEB decision.
 Procedurally, as set out in the OEB’s Rules of Practice and Procedure, requests to reconsider earlier OEB decisions are made as a Motion to Review.

-Although Hydro One did not follow the proper procedure to seek a review of the OEB’s 2015 Decision to eliminate the seasonal class, the OEB has decided that it will allow an opportunity for Hydro One to make its case that the Decision should be reconsidered.
+Although Hydro One did not follow the proper procedure to seek a review of the OEB’s 2015 Decision to eliminate the seasonal class, the OEB decided that it would allow Hydro One the opportunity to make its case that the Decision should be reconsidered.

-Hydro One may file such additional material as it considers desirable for the purposes of the motion, and to make submissions on the threshold question of whether the March 2015 Decision to eliminate the seasonal rate class should be reviewed.
+On October 1, Hydro One filed additional materials in support of the motion as well as its submission on the threshold question of whether the March 2015 Decision to eliminate the seasonal rate class should be reviewed.